 Leaky sinks are among one of the most common problems that homeowners run into.
 After your plumbing system has been in order for a few years, certain aspects may need some maintenance and upkeep in order to keep them in tip-top shape.
 One of these things would be the faucets, especially in bathroom and kitchen sinks.

 Because this is such a common problem, many homeowners seek to solve the issue themselves.
 In some circumstances, this is achievable.
 However, if you do not know your way around the fixtures, or if you simply do not want to deal with it yourself, we recommend doing a search for “Plumbers Near Me.”
 Or you can always feel free to contact the experts at Active Plumbing & Air Conditioning.
 If you do want to DIY fix your leaky sinks, we’ve included the steps to follow in order to attempt this fix.

-Once the old cartridge has been removed, clean the area, dry it off, and look at all the pieces and parts to make sure nothing is damaged.
+Once the old cartridge has been removed, clean the area, dry it off, and look at all the pieces.
+Parts to make sure nothing is damaged.
 If any of them look worn down, replace them to prevent any further issues.
 When you’ve replaced all necessary parts, insert a new cartridge.

 After everything has been replaced and reinserted, reattached the packing nut, tightening with a crescent wrench.
 Replace the handle and the screw, and cover if necessary.
 Turn your water back on and test the faucet to make sure everything is working properly.

 Leaky Sink?
 Find Plumbers Near Me